astaniano/hat/platforms/webSecAcademy/advanced_topics/oauth/oauth.md

 #### Lab: Authentication bypass via OAuth implicit flow
 After all the stuff (e.g.: providing your username and password and later confirming that we agree to share e.g. email with current website) with the OAuth service provider is done
-We will be redirected back to the url that we provided initially in the `authorization` request. e.g.: if the the initial request was:
+We will be redirected back to the url that we provided initially in the `authorization` request. e.g.: if the initial request was:
 ```
 GET /authorization?client_id=12345&redirect_uri=https://client-app.com/callback&response_type=token&scope=openid%20profile&state=ae13d489bd00e3c24 HTTP/1.1
 Host: oauth-authorization-server.com